ammario/weakmap/README.md

 // It's now gone!
 ```

-The map's operations are already protected by a mutex and are those
+The map's operations are already protected by a mutex and are safe for concurrent
-safe for concurrent use.
+use.

 ## Eviction

 Cache eviction occurs automatically when the GC runs.
 The number of removed
 entries is proportional to the program's memory pressure.

-Memory pressure
-is defined as the ratio of [`runtime/metrics`](https://pkg.go.dev/runtime/metrics) `/memory/classes/heap/objects:bytes` to
+Memory pressure is defined as the ratio of [`runtime/metrics`](https://pkg.go.dev/runtime/metrics) `/memory/classes/heap/objects:bytes` to `/memory/classes/total:bytes`.
+The Map likely needs a tuning
-`/memory/classes/total:bytes`.
+parameter to adjust sensitivity but I'm not yet sure what that should be.

+See [`gc.go`](./gc.go) for the implementation details.

 ## Testing
 You may run ./example/gctest to see how the map behaves under different